-The Format And Bandwidth field indicates the requested or allocated PPDU format and bandwidth that can be used by Fine Timing Measurement frames in an FTM session and is shown in Table 9-281 (Format And Bandwidth field).
+The Format And Bandwidth subfield indicates the requested or allocated PPDU format and bandwidth that can be used by Fine Timing Measurement frames in an FTM session and is shown in Table 9-281 (Format And Bandwidth subfield).
 The value 0 indicates no preference by the initiating STA in the associated state and is not used by the responding STA.The value 0 is not used by the initiating STA in the unassociated state.

-Table 9-281— Format And Bandwidth field
+Table 9-281— Format And Bandwidth subfield